Dana Rohrabacher

-Dana Tyrone Rohrabacher (/ˈrɔrəˌbɑːkər/ ROR-ə-BAH-kər; born June 21, 1947) is an American former politician who served in the U.S. House of Representatives from 1989 to 2019.
-Representing for the last three terms of his House tenure.
+Dana Tyrone Rohrabacher (/ˈrɔrəˌbɑːkər/ ROR-ə-BAH-kər; born June 21, 1947) is an American former politician who served in the U.S. House of Representatives from 1989 to 2019, representing for the last three terms of his House tenure.
 A member of the Republican Party, Rohrabacher was defeated by Democrat Harley Rouda in 2018 by a margin of 7.2%.
 During his tenure in Congress, Rohrabacher expressed strong pro-Russia and pro-Putin opinions which have raised questions about his relationship with Vladimir Putin and the Russian government.
 Politico dubbed him as "Putin's favorite congressman".

 Early life, education, and early career

-Dana Tyrone Rohrabacher was born on June 21, 1947, in Coronado, California, the son of Doris M. (née Haring) and Donald Tyler Rohrabacher.
+Dana Tyrone Rohrabacher was born on June 21, 1947, in Coronado, California, the son of Doris M. (née Haring) and Donald Tyler Rohrabacher and had an older brother Kim (1944-2007).
 Rohrabacher graduated from Palos Verdes High School in Palos Verdes Estates, California, attended Los Angeles Harbor College, and earned a bachelor's degree in history at California State University, Long Beach in 1969.
 He received his master's degree in American Studies at the University of Southern California.
+After graduating, the U.S. Army ordered Rohrabacher to undergo a draft physical, but he was declared ineligible after he presented an X-ray showing a hip injury he had sustained while playing football.